redhat-developer/odo/docs/website/docs/getting-started/quickstart.md

 ---
-title: Hands-on odo guide
+title: Quickstart Guide
 sidebar_position: 5
 ---

-# Hands-on Guide
+# Quickstart Guide

 In this guide, we will be using odo to create a to-do list application, with the following:
 * ReactJS for the frontend